EU Green Claims Directive against greenwashing: implications for companies

 The EC proposal will also regulate sustainability labels, both public and private.
 There are currently about 230 different active eco-labels in Europe and about 100 private green energy labels.
 This creates confusion and mistrust among consumers.
 The Green Claims legislative initiative aims to stop their proliferation, which also leads to unfair competition in the market, to the disadvantage of truly sustainable companies.

-Unmasking greenwashing and empowering the consumer
+Unmasking greenwashing and empowering consumers

 Date